 Please note: Students who undertake the course online are required to attend one three-day residential workshop on campus.

-The Bachelor of Social Welfare articulates with a range of VET awards.
+The Bachelor of Community Welfare articulates with a range of VET awards.
 It can also provide a pathway to our Master of Social Work (Professional Qualifying), which is accredited by the Australian Association of Social Workers (AASW).
 The Masters degree is for graduates who have undertaken prior study in the social sciences, social welfare, psychology, or related fields.
 Graduates of this Masters degree will qualify as social workers in Australia and may also be eligible to apply to work as social workers overseas.

 In line with ACWA requirements, you complete 400 hours of supervised on-the-job training.
 This is completed in two separate organisations in different fields of practice so that you gain a diversity of experience.